MunGell/awesome-for-beginners/README.md

 - [TEAMMATES](https://github.com/TEAMMATES/teammates/labels/d.FirstTimers) _(label: d.FirstTimers)_ <br> TEAMMATES is a free online tool for managing peer evaluations and other feedback paths of your students.
 - [elasticsearch](https://github.com/elastic/elasticsearch/labels/low%20hanging%20fruit) _(label: low hanging fruit)_ <br> Open Source, Distributed, RESTful Search Engine.
 - [JabRef](https://github.com/JabRef/jabref/labels/beginner) _(label: beginner)_ <br> Desktop application moving from SWING to JavaFX.
 Focus on code quality: Usage of code quality tools such as [CodeCov](https://codecov.io/) and [Codacy](https://www.codacy.com/).
 Each Pull Request is reviewed by two developers to provide high-quality feedback and to ensure high quality of new contributions.
+ - [MasterHash](https://github.com/MorrisB--/MasterHash) _(label: first-timers-only)_ <br> Password manager that allows a user to have an almost infinite amount of passwords while only using their main one.

 ## JavaScript